hassio-addons/qemu-user-static/README.md

 In this mode, QEMU can launch Linux processes compiled for one CPU on another CPU.

-The supported emulation types and this repository as a whole is optimized for the use with Hass.io, and is therefore limited to architectures supported by Hass.io to minimize the build size.
+The supported emulation types and this repository as a whole is optimized for the use with Home Assistnt, and is therefore limited to architectures supported by Home Assistant to minimize the build size.

 ## Docker status